Wang-Yue/CamillaDSP-Monitor/README.md

 ## What You Can Do

-CamillaDSP Monitor empowers you to take full control of your audio experience with a suite of professional-grade DSP features, inspired by high-end audio hardware like the RME ADI-2 DAC.
+DSPMonitor empowers you to take full control of your audio experience with a suite of professional-grade DSP features, inspired by high-end audio hardware like the RME ADI-2 DAC.

 ### Visualize Your Sound
 - **Hyper-Realistic VU Meters**: Watch your audio levels on calibrated RMS and Peak needles with warm amber illumination.